mrzhuzhe/riven/docs/misc.md

 3. add nsight compute
 4. maxwell equation
 5. blender tutorial
-4. cuda kernel input cannot be a struct , and what about output
+6. cuda kernel input cannot be a struct , and what about output
 7. cgal normalize
+8. extern cannot use template, maybe use attribute_visible
 9. LLM Megatron Oneflow lora
 10. stable diffusion
 11. physics meaning of fft